ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/test-driver.markdown

 {CODE test_driver_4@Start\RavenDBTestDriver.cs /}

 In the test we get an IDocumentStore to our test database, deploy an index and insert two documents into it.
-We then wait for the indexing to complete and launch the studio so we can verify the documents and index are deployed (we can remove this line once the test is working).
+We then wait for the indexing to complete and launch the Studio so we can verify the documents and index are deployed (we can remove this line once the test is working).
 At the end of the test we query for TestDocument where their name contains the world 'hello' and assert that we have only one such document.

 {PANEL/}